-Citigroup profit beats as credit card, trading revenue jump
+Citigroup beats estimates on credit card, trading revenue growth

 (Reuters) - Citigroup Inc beat analysts’ estimates for fourth-quarter profit on Tuesday, boosted by growth in its credit card business and a jump in trading revenue.

-North American branded cards, which account for a majority of consumer banking revenue, continued to be a bright spot for the bank, clocking double-digit revenue growth for the second straight quarter.
-Revenue grew 10% from a year earlier.
+North American branded cards, which account for a majority of the bank’s consumer banking revenue, clocked double-digit revenue growth for the second straight quarter, rising 10% from a year earlier.

-Citi has been leveraging its robust card business to help grow deposits by pitching checking and savings accounts to card holders.
+The third-largest U.S. bank by assets has been leveraging its robust card business to help grow deposits by pitching checking and savings accounts to card holders.

-Trading revenue rose nearly 31% as markets steadied during the last three months of 2019.
-The gains were driven by a 49% surge in fixed-income trading that offset a 23% decline in equities trading, where weak performance in derivatives weighed on results.
+Trading revenue rose nearly 31% as markets steadied during the last three months of 2019, with the gains driven by a 49% surge in fixed-income trading.
+Equities trading fell 23% due to weak performance in derivatives.

-In the year-earlier quarter, the bank’s equities trading business came under pressure from a spike in volatility, while a widening of the yield spreads weighed on the fixed-income business.
+Rival Wall Street bank JPMorgan Chase & Co also reported an increase in trading revenue on Monday.

+The largest U.S. bank by assets said revenue from bond trading surged 86% from a year earlier, when financial markets were roiled by a selloff triggered by concerns over trade and global growth.
+Revenue from its equities business rose 15% to $1.5 billion.

 Citi also reached a key profitability target.
-The third-largest U.S. bank by assets hit a return on tangible common equity (ROTCE) of 12.1% for 2019, above the goal of 12% it promised investors for the year.
+The bank hit a return on tangible common equity (ROTCE) of 12.1% for 2019, above the goal of 12% it promised investors for the year.

 ROTCE is a widely watched measure of how well a bank uses shareholder money to generate profits.

-The lender’s shares were up about 1% in premarket trade.
+The lender’s shares rose 1.5% in early trading.

-Citi continued to add loans and deposits in the most recent quarter, reflecting continued growth in the economy.

-Total end-of-period loans grew 2% and deposits jumped 6%, excluding foreign-exchange fluctuations.
+Citi added loans and deposits in the most recent quarter.
+Total end-of-period loans grew 2%, while deposits jumped 6%, excluding foreign-exchange fluctuations.
 Credit costs jumped 15%.

 Revenue, net of interest expense, rose about 7% to $18.38 billion.